Rachel Rose (artist)

 Rachel Rose (born 1986) is an American visual artist known for her video installations.
 Her work explores how our changing relationship to landscape has shaped storytelling and belief systems.
 She draws from, and contributes to, a long history of cinematic innovation, and through her subjects—whether investigating cryogenics, 17th century agrarian England, the American Revolutionary War, modernist architecture, or the sensory experience of walking in outer space—she questions what it is that makes us human and the ways we seek to alter and escape that designation.

 Among her recent projects are Enclosure (2019), jointly commissioned by the Park Avenue Armory in New York and LUMA Foundation in Arles, Wil-o-Wisp (2018), jointly commissioned and owned by the Philadelphia Museum of Art and Fondazione Sandretto Re Rebaudengo; Everything and More (2015), presented at the Whitney Museum of American Art, New York; and Palisades (2015), at the Serpentine Galleries in London in 2014.
 Rose is the recipient of the 2015 Frieze Artist Award.

 Early life and education

-Rose is the daughter of Diana (née Calthorpe) and Jonathan F. P. Rose.
-Her father is an urban planner with a focus on sustainable housing.
+Rose is the daughter of Jonathan F. P. Rose, an urban planner with a focus on sustainable housing.
 Her uncle is the architect Peter Calthorpe.
 She started her education by earning a B.A. in humanities and B.A. art from Yale University and a M.F.A. from Columbia University.
 She entered graduate school as a painter, and quickly shifted, she studied under Rirkrit Tiravanija.